-There is a total of 16.88ha of land for business and employment uses in Ribble Valley that can be termed 'supply'.
+There is a total of 14.03 ha of land for business and employment uses in Ribble Valley that can be termed 'supply'.
 This is the figure provided as part of the RSS monitoring returns and is made up of extant permissions and allocated sites.
-Table 4 and chart 1 below shows the breakdown of this supply however the majority of this is composed of a mix of use classes.
+Table 2 and chart 1 below shows the breakdown of this supply however the majority of this is composed of a mix of use classes.